jcormont/documentdb-typescript/README.md

 // Example: open a connection and find all databases async function main(url, masterKey) {
     var client = new Client(url, masterKey);

-    client.enableConsoleLog = true;
+    // enable logging of all operations to the console client.enableConsoleLog = true;

     // dump the account information